ramazanusen/iOS_MovieRecommender/SaglamMovie/README.md

 # Movie Recommender iOS App

-A sophisticated iOS application built with SwiftUI that helps users discover movies, manage watchlists, and find streaming availability using the TMDB API.
+A sophisticated iOS application built with SwiftUI that helps users discover movies, create custom lists, and find streaming availability using the TMDB API.

 ## Features